Sean-OBrien95/veg-life/README.md

 Resolved bugs:

+- An issue I encoutered was when starting out the project and setting up the registration page using allauth.
+The page was giving me an error when ever I correctly completed the form.
+This was a redirection but I noticed it was not happening on a different browser.
+I realised the issue was with the browser settings I had configured but once had moved browser it was working perfectly.
+- Another issue I encountered was extending the base.html to my allauth pages, eg. login/logout etc. After changing it to extend the correct html it was still not showing visually.
+I had noticed I had accidentally has the allauth files in my directory twice and the one I was working for was the incorrect one. after extending the base in the correct file and eleteing the duplicate it worked as expected.
+-

 - An issue I encountered was when developing my FAQ page.
 After designing it the footer was going up the page vertically and not horizontally at the bottom.
 I assumed it must be an issue with HTML and not CSS as it was unique to this page.
 After scanning through, I noticed I had left a tag unclosed, trying this brought most down to horizontal level, but not all.
 Then I noticed the entire thing was in one big section.
 When breaking it off into smaller one the issue had resolved.
 - An issue I had encountered when making my page responsive was with my logo.
 I had it floated to the left and then pushed out with padding to the center.
 This looked good on desktop but not on other screen sizes.
 I had initially tried using a flex command to fix this but without much success.
 I ultimately decided to keep it floated to the left with a small amount of padding as this fixed the issue and made it look good on multiple screen sizes.
 - Another bug I came across when when I was adding in my background images for the hero image.
 I was not able to get this to fit inside the the area I wanted to without looking distorted.
 After trying to alter the sizing, I used a larger image and a cover command which resolved the issue.